-While you can trim the data out of these tables post-migration, that is wasteful of both time and disk space, so it’s better to exclude that data to begin with.
+While you can trim the data out of these tables post-migration, that’s wasteful of both time and disk space, so it’s better to exclude that data to begin with.

 Next, import the database into your Platform.sh site.
 The easiest way to do so is with the Platform.sh CLI.

-That will connect to the database service on the
+That connects to the database service on the

-master environment, through an SSH tunnel, and run the SQL import.
+production environment, through an SSH tunnel, and runs the SQL import.

 Your files and database are now loaded onto your Platform.sh production environment.
-When you make a new branch environment off of it, all of your data will be fully cloned to that new environment so you can test with your complete dataset without impacting production.
+When you make a new branch environment off of it, all of your data is fully cloned to that new environment so you can test with your complete dataset without impacting production.